-Growing old comes with its own perks and challenges.
+Growing old comes with its own perks and challenges such as living with hearing loss.
 While you get to enjoy senior discounts and get more than enough time to relax, you need to learn to be more careful about your health, as even a harmless flu can cause a lot of discomfort.

 Regardless of your age, it is important to adopt a healthy lifestyle to save yourself from unnecessary trips to the doctor.
 Your family can have a risk of fall plan to reduce the chances of injury due to a fall, but you are responsible for making the right lifestyle choices to keep yourself fit.